-CTE S Standards and Benchmarks FS-M/LA NGSSS-Sci NS 04.04 Determine the importance of play and the application of age appropriate activities.
-LAFS.910.W.1.3 04.05 Evaluate indoor and outdoor toys and play equipment for age appropriateness and safety.
-LAFS.910.W.1.1, LAFS.910.W.3.8 05.0 Examine environmental and inherited birth defects.
-The student will be able to: 05.01 Explain common types of special needs and birth defects in children.
-LAFS.910.RI.1.1; LAFS.910.W.1.1 SC.912.L.16.8 05.02 Identify methods of observation used to recognize children with possible developmental delays.
-LAFS.910.W.3.7; LAFS.910.W.4.10 05.03 Outline steps to assist children with special needs.
-LAFS.910.W.1.3 05.04 Identify community resources available to families of children with special needs.
-LAFS.910.SL.1.1; LAFS.910.W.1.2 2.5.1 06.0 Assess the family and society's role in protecting the rights of children.
+CTE S Standards and Benchmarks NS 05.02 Identify methods of observation used to recognize children with possible developmental delays.
+05.03 Outline steps to assist children with special needs.
+05.04 Identify community resources available to families of children with special needs.
+2.5.1 06.0 Assess the family and society's role in protecting the rights of children.
 The student will be able to: 06.01 Explain the importance of families and the roles and responsibilities of caregivers.
-LAFS.910.W.1.2 06.02 Identify children's rights that are protected by local, state and federal laws and regulations.
-LAFS.910.RI.3.8 06.03 Differentiate between the types of child abuse and neglect.
-LAFS.910.RI.1.1; LAFS.910.SL.1.1 O6.04 State how the common physical and behavioral indicators of child abuse and neglect are detected and reported.
-LAFS.910.SL.1.1; 06.05 Locate community support for children and families.
-LAFS.910.W.3.7 12.3.3 06.06 Discuss parenting styles and compare the advantages and disadvantages in child rearing.
-LAFS.910.SL.1.1 15.1.3 07.0 Examine health and safety issues related to child development.
+06.02 Identify children's rights that are protected by local, state and federal laws and regulations.
+06.03 Differentiate between the types of child abuse and neglect.
+O6.04 State how the common physical and behavioral indicators of child abuse and neglect are detected and reported.
+06.05 Locate community support for children and families.
+12.3.3 06.06 Discuss parenting styles and compare the advantages and disadvantages in child rearing.
+15.1.3 07.0 Examine health and safety issues related to child development.
 The student will be able to: 07.01 Determine the nutritional needs of children.
-LAFS.910.W.3.8 2.1.3; 14.2.2 07.02 Explain the role immunizations and health check-ups play in the wellness of the child.
-LAFS.910.W.1.2 SC.912.L.14.52 07.03 Identify childhood illnesses and appropriate treatment.
-LAFS.910.W.2.6; LAFS.910.W.3.7 SC.912.L.14.6 07.04 Assess safety hazards for children of different ages.
-LAFS.910.W.3.7 4.4.3
+2.1.3; 14.2.2 07.02 Explain the role immunizations and health check-ups play in the wellness of the child.
+07.03 Identify childhood illnesses and appropriate treatment.
+07.04 Assess safety hazards for children of different ages.
+4.4.3 07.05 Recognize emergency situations and plan appropriate responses.
+08.0 Relate current trends and the contribution of technology to child development.
+The student will be able to: 08.01 Determine current trends in child care.
+08.02 Identify technology as it relates to pregnancy, parenting, the home, health care, child care, and learning environment.
+2.4.1; 2.4.2; 2.4.3 09.0 Explore careers related to child development.
+The student will be able to: